oezingle/dotfiles/README.md

 # VHS dotfiles

 My little AwesomeWM configuration.
 Riddled with copyright law breaches.
 The main attraction is probably my DBus global menu (`src/appmenu/`).
-I refuse to document anything but if you want to steal any of my code, go ahead.
+I struggle to document anything but if you want to steal any of my code, go ahead.

 ## Details
  - Font: [Inter](https://rsms.me/inter/)